nvaccess/nvda/user_docs/en/userGuide.md

 ##### Keyboard layout {#KeyboardSettingsLayout}

 This combo box lets you choose what type of keyboard layout NVDA should use.
+Currently the two that come with NVDA are Desktop and Laptop.

 | . {.hideHeaderRow} |.|
 |---|---|